PhilTokamak/vorticity_equation/README.md

 ```

 ## OpenMP related
-This project is parallelized with OpenMP, the default setting is to OpenMP.
+This project is parallelized with OpenMP, the default setting is to use OpenMP.
 Please check the output aftering running `cmake ..` in *build* directory to see if OpenMP is enabled.
 In order to use OpenMP to accelerate the simulation, run, for instance,
 ```bash
 export OMP_NUM_THREADS=10
 ```